Ottawa: Post–Second World War

+21st Century

-Ottawa's city limits have expanded over time, including a large expansion effective 1 January 2001, when the province of Ontario amalgamated all the constituent municipalities of the Regional Municipality of Ottawa–Carleton into a single city.
+Ottawa's city limits have expanded over time, including a large expansion effective 1 January 2001, when the province of Ontario amalgamated all the constituent municipalities of the Regional Municipality of Ottawa–Carleton into a single city of Ottawa.
 Regional Chair Bob Chiarelli was elected as the new city's first mayor in the 2000 municipal election, defeating Gloucester mayor Claudette Cain.
-The city's growth led to strains on the public transit system and road bridges.
 On 15 October 2001, a diesel-powered light rail transit (LRT) line was introduced on an experimental basis.
-Known today as O-Train Line 2, it was dubbed the O-Train and connected downtown Ottawa to the southern suburbs via Carleton University.
-The decision to extend the O-Train, and to replace it with an electric light rail system, was a major issue in the 2006 municipal elections, where Chiarelli was defeated by businessman Larry O'Brien.
-After O'Brien's election, transit plans were changed to establish a series of light rail stations from the east side of the city into downtown, and for using a tunnel through the downtown core.
-Jim Watson, the last mayor of Ottawa before amalgamation, was re-elected in the 2010 election.
+Known today as O-Train Line 2, it was initially dubbed simply "the O-Train", and it connected downtown Ottawa to the southern suburbs via Carleton University.
+The decision to extend the O-Train and to replace it with an electric light rail system was a major issue in the 2006 municipal elections, where Chiarelli was defeated by businessman Larry O'Brien.
+After O'Brien's election, transit plans were changed to establish a series of light rail stations from the east side of the city into downtown and for using a tunnel through the downtown core.

 In October 2012, the City Council approved the final Lansdowne Park plan, an agreement with the Ottawa Sports and Entertainment Group that saw a new stadium, increased green space and housing and retail added to the site.
 In December 2012, City Council voted unanimously to move forward with the Confederation Line, a 12.5 km light rail transit line, which was opened on 14 September 2019.

+In 2020, the city saw a major change in the nature of work due to civil servants without necessary on-site functions moving to online work as a response to the COVID-19 pandemic, with many government workers shifting to online work.
+This arrangement continued until the gradual return to in-person work beginning in 2022, when federal workers returned to two mandatory days in-office per week.
+This would increase to four mandatory days in-office per week in 2026.

+In 2022, a movement protesting COVID-19 restrictions called The Freedom Convoy, drew large numbers of Canadians, including those from outside Ottawa.
+This led to the occupation of Wellington Street in Canada's parliamentary precinct, as well as secondary sites outside downtown Ottawa.
+The movement was associated with the trucking social identity and was preceded by a "Convoy to Ottawa" phase.
+The occupation began on 29 January and lasted approximately three and a half weeks, ending after the federal government invoked the Emergencies Act on 14 February and pursued enforcement action against the protesters, such as debanking of over 250 protestor bank accounts and later carrying out arrests on 19 February.